even4void/aliquote/content/post/timing-app.md

 categories: ["app-review"]
 ---

-[Timing](https://timingapp.com) is a lightweight application that helps to monitor and record all activity on your Mac.
+[Timing](https://timingapp.com) is a lightweight application to monitor and record all activity on your Mac.
 It is a perfect application for time tracking and project-based timesheets.

 <!--more-->